-I am a Professor of Entrepreneurship and Strategy at Brunel Business School.
+I am a Professor of Entrepreneurship and Strategy at Brunel Business School, and the Director of the Centre for Entrepreneurship and Sustainability.
 Previously, I have also held academic posts at Royal Holloway, University of London, and Oxford Brookes University.
 Prior to joining academia, I worked in industry in the UK and China, in the areas of small business support and consultancy, and international trade and investment.

-Currently, I am on the Editorial Boards of the British Journal of Management, the International Journal of Management Reviews, and the International Journal of Entrepreneurial Behavior & Research.
+I am on the Editorial Boards of the British Journal of Management, the International Journal of Management Reviews, and the International Journal of Entrepreneurial Behavior & Research.
 Previously, I was Co-Editor of the European Journal of Innovation Management.
-I am a Senior Member of the ESRC Peer Review College, and have served as a Scientific Evaluator of a number of international grant panels in the UK, the US, Finland, Portugal, the Netherlands and Kazakhstan.
+I am a Senior Member of the ESRC Peer Review College, and an Inaugural Fellow of the British Academy of Management Peer Review College.
+I have served as a Scientific Evaluator of a number of international grant panels in the UK, the US, Finland, Portugal, the Netherlands and Kazakhstan.
 I have also served as a judge of the European Business Awards and Sage Group Innovation Awards.

 Newest selected publications